Kostas Bekris, Associate Professor

 The CS460/560 webpage will contain updated syllabus information as the semester progresses and a calendar of lectures and topics covered.
 Homework and project announcements, practice questions for exams and similar information will be available on the Sakai website of the course.

-This course provides a general introduction to robotics from a computational perspective with a focus on mobile robots.
-This includes the use of popular software for interacting with and simulating robots, such as the Robot Operating System (ROS).
+This course provides a general introduction to robotics from a computational perspective covering AI foundations of mobile robots and robotic arms.
 It will provide a view of robots as autonomous agents with a mechanical embodiment, which must observe and act upon their surroundings through the iterative execution of a sensing-planning-actuation loop.
 On the sensing and perception side, the course will cover state estimation challenges, such as robot localization, simultaneous localization and mapping (SLAM), as well as Bayesian solutions to these problems, such as Kalman and particle filters.
 For planning and decision making purposes, the course will introduce basic planning and replanning methods, such as A* and D*-like algorithms, the configuration space abstraction, sampling-based planners, and a toolbox of algorithms that solve problems by utilizing these principles.
 Extensions to multi-robot systems, online planning and handling uncertainty will be touched upon as well.
 On the control side, the course will offer an introductory coverage of robot kinematics and dynamics.

 CS 206 – Introduction to Discrete Structures II